redhat-energy-pod/ocp4-install-upi-nucs/README.md

 - updated quick installation instructions to include earlier steps
 - switched around a few sections for better flow
 - updated cluster.yml information to clarify needs
+- added more regarding what services the node1 carries on it

 # About